 • Evaluating the amount of safety stock on hand to make sure they can meet the necessary demand.

-Both of these types of flexibility did not develop overnight.
+Both types of flexibility did not develop overnight.
 Protocols take time and planning to be created and implemented to make sure the best options are in place.
 With the ELDs, and fewer drivers available, more companies are looking to dedicated options instead of looking for single carriers loads.
 Plans need to be made on where products are made and shipped from to make it to the customers on time.
 Once the plans are made, they should be recorded and trained to the logistics planners so they are able to follow the set protocol and make the supply chain run efficiently.

 Higher product demand and lower carrier supply coupled with more regulation has cemented the necessity for supply chain flexibility.
 Shippers can no longer ship at historic levels, but now must be proactive to study what their customer wants, and tailor their supply chain to meet the demand.
 They need to have macro flexibility with various carrier contracts, routes, and logistics plans so the big picture is well executed.
 But – they cannot forget the small day to day operations that make up the big picture, and micro flexibility is necessary to keep these running smooth.
 Customer demands are constantly changing and flexibility is key to meeting these needs.